Synthetixio/SIPs/content/sips/sip-draft_gas_based_rewards.md

 For settelemts we use the `l1SettleGasUnits` and `l2SettleGasUnits` to calculate the transaction gas costs `costOfExecutionGrossUsd`.
 The rewards for keepers are calculated as:

-`settlementKeeperReward = minKeeperRewardCap < costOfExecutionGrossUsd + settlementStrategy.settlementReward< maxKeeperRewardCap`
+`settlementKeeperReward = min(max(minimumKeeperRewardCap, costOfExecutionGrossUsd + settlementStrategy.settlementReward), maximumKeeperRewardCap)`

 ### Liquidations